leemeichin/node_module/README.md

 - Node isn't actually being used yet, so calls to `puts` will blow up as V8 doesn't have the `console` object.

+- It buggers up IRB

+- No tests.
+Yet ... !?

 - Probably lots of other stuff I don't know about, because I haven't felt insane enough to check everything out

 ## What Ruby code will work?